Buzzcocks: Mainstream success

 The new line-up signed with United Artists Records (UA) at Electric Circus, Manchester, on 16 August 1977, the day Elvis Presley died.
 The first UA Buzzcocks single "Orgasm Addict" was released in October 1977; It was the start of a collaboration with producer Martin Rushent that would last until the end of the decade.
 The band embarked on a headlining tour, during which Smith was found to be unreliable and was replaced with Steve Garvey.

 Buzzcocks' next single "What Do I Get?", which was released in February 1978, reached number 37 in the UK chart.
 It was followed the next month by their debut album Another Music in a Different Kitchen, which reached number 15 in the chart.
 In May, the band embarked on the Entertaining Friends tour while a third single "I Don't Mind" reached number 55 in the singles chart.
 In July, a fourth single "Love You More" reached number 34.
 The band spent mid 1978 recording their second album Love Bites, which reached number 13 in the chart.
 After a 26-date UK tour, Buzzcocks gained success as their single "Ever Fallen in Love (With Someone You Shouldn't've)" reached number 12 in the UK chart in October 1978.
 In December, the band released the single "Promises", which reached number 20 in the UK chart.
 The single's B-side "Lipstick" shared the same ascending progression of notes in its chorus as Magazine's first single "Shot By Both Sides", which was released earlier that year.

 In 1979, Buzzcocks prepared for their first European tour while working on new material.
 In March, the band released the single "Everybody's Happy Nowadays", which reached number 29 in the chart.
 The tour that followed culminated at Hammersmith Odeon; the concert was recorded and released in 1992 as Entertaining Friends. in mid 1979, the band completed the recording of their third album while a second single "Harmony in my Head" reached number 32 in August.
 Prior to their first venture to the US, I.R.S.
 Records released the band's singles compilation Singles Going Steady there.

 The band's third album A Different Kind of Tension was released the end of September 1979 and reached number 26 in the chart while the band completed a second UK tour.
 The album's single "You Say You Don't Love Me" failed to chart.
 A period of inactivity lasted until September 1980 when the double-A side "Why She's A Girl From the Chainstore/Are Everything" was released.
 It reached number 61 and was the band's last charting single.
-Two further singles "Strange Thing" and "Running Free" failed to chart while the band embarked on a truncated UK tour.
+Two further singles "Strange Thing" and "What Do You Know?" failed to chart while the band embarked on a truncated UK tour.